 - It’s funny to see different aspects of each of them in us.
 There are some ways that Lo is a lot like Bennett and Chloe—impatient and ambitious.
 She has some of Max’s openness and generosity with affection, and Hanna/Will’s analytical view of the world.
 Christina is patient like Sara, but surprisingly has a lot of Chloe’s fire in her, too.
-And Christina definitely has Hanna’s easy, everyone-is-a-friend approach to life.
+And Christina definitely has Hanna’s easy, laidback approach to life.
 It’s probably been easier to draw on aspects of ourselves than it is to try to model the characters on someone in particular.

 - What is the hardest part about writing since you two do not live in the same state?

 - There are more things about it that are wonderful than hard, so let us be clear about that up front.
 It’s a rare day that we feel the downsides of coauthoring at a distance.
 And in truth, the thing that is hardest is probably also true for authors who live in the same house: sometimes you’re on different speeds.
 Sometimes one of us is flying and the other is struggling.
-It doesn’t last very long, because writers block is about not knowing what you want to write, and there’s a benefit of writing as a team: you can just talk it out together.
+It doesn’t last very long, because writers block is often about not knowing what you want to write, and there’s a benefit of writing as a team: you can just talk it out together, or hand it off.
 Another thing that is hard is not being able to be together for every bit of good news and every setback, no matter how small.
 No one else goes through this in quite the same way as the other, and so sometimes it’s hard to not be together for support or celebration.

 - Which book was the hardest to write & why?

 - It’s really hard to look back in hindsight and remember which was hard, because at the end of the day, we’re done and always love the final product.
 Most likely BEGINNING was tough, not because the words weren’t flowing or we didn’t have fun doing it, but because it was the last Chloe & Bennett book, it’s their wedding, and we put a lot of pressure on ourselves to make it perfect.
-But honestly, writing this series has been a ridiculous amount of fun.

 - We would just remind ourselves to keep writing, and that we’ll get better with each project.
 It’s always important to remember in the thick of drafting that things get better with even the smallest revisions, and to just push through to get the book written.